AntonC9018/Hopper_University_Paper/paper.md

 ### 3.1.2.
 The goal

 The player is faced with the problem of completing a randomly generated level.
-The levels consists of a few connected rooms, each room containing enemies to fight.
+The levels consist of a few connected rooms, each room containing enemies to fight.
 There is one final room with a door (a trapdoor, a staircase or a doorway) to the next level.
 Once the player is able to beat a few such levels, they are faced with a boss.
 Beating the boss either lets the player procceed to the next level, or results in an overall victory.